 Bi-State Pet Food Pantry (St. Louis)

 “We want them to stay together” is emblazoned on the homepage of Bi-State Pet Food Pantry’s website.
 They want humans and their Missouri pets to stay together.
 You can fill out an application for emergency assistance on their website.
 In addition, they comprehensively outline the distribution process and urge you to have someone go in your place on the next distribution date if you’re feeling ill.
 Call (314)596-2128 or go here to learn more.

 Jefferson County Pet Food Pantry (House Springs)

 Now, for this pet pantry, you do need to be a Jefferson County resident.
 Much like many pantries nowadays, you can download an application on the website to determine your eligibility.
 Additionally, the Jefferson County Pet Food Pantry operates a thrift store.
-You can fill out an application and peruse their guidelines here.
+You can fill out an application for your Missouri pets and peruse their guidelines here.
 Call (314)723-6127 or click here to browse their website.

 Hope Haven of Cass County: Paw Haven